-In the example below, the H37 label means that it took 37 bars to break that particular high (in this case 37 bars after, as designated by the arrow pointing to the right).
-Similarly, the L36 label means it's the lowest low in 36 trading days (being a daily chart).
-Note that the last highlighted high is very significant as it's the highest value in 2,031 bars (8 years!), which was soon followed by the lowest low in 196 days.
+The highlighted H37 label means that it took 37 bars to break that particular high (in this case 37 bars before, as designated by the arrow pointing to the left).
+Similarly, the L68 label means it's the lowest low in 68 trading days (being a daily chart) as measured by the Time Measure tool.

 Actions & Properties